influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/administration/backup_and_restore.md

   set.

 Following the backup example above, the backup can be restored in two steps.

-First, the metastore needs to be restored so that InfluxDB knows which databases exist:
+1. The metastore needs to be restored so that InfluxDB knows which databases exist:

 ```